mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 On working days, traveling from London (or another large city) in the morning and returning in the afternoon is an anti-pattern, so the train should not be crowded.

 At weekend the pattern reverses.
-People tend to fill outward trains after 10 am.
+People tend to fill outward trains after 10 AM.
 The masses return in the evening.
+The days around the major holidays are particularly busy.

 Avoid trains serving large sport events or festivals.

 If you get unlucky with the train timing, the experience can turn really awful.
 I have seen people having trouble to squeeze themselves into a train, let alone finding a seat.
-Plan carefully.
+As a visitor, you can afford more flexibile schedule than resident commuters, so plan your rides accordingly.

 It is unlikely that even your longest journey takes more than four and a half hours.
 For your reference, I've made a map which shows travel times from London to other cities by fastest train.